autopi-io/documentation/docs/cloud/device_management/templates.md

 <DeviceSupportBanner supported={frontMatter.supportedDevices} />
 ---

+## What are Templates?
+Templates are a feature that allows for the setup and configuration of several devices at once.
+First you can create a template with all of the configurations you want to have on your device (such as custom codes, services, jobs...) and secondly you simply assign a device/devices to this template.
 The template functionality makes it possible for a user to manage the configuration of a range of devices by setting up a template with the required functionality, and then applying that to a number of devices.